We no longer test pool fences. For more CHOICE recommendations, check out our top 50 product reviews.

 - Wire-based fences use thick vertical wires or rods instead of tubular rods.
 They are often more expensive per panel than the flat and loop-top fences, but are well worth considering.
 Wire-based fencing can be bought in galvanised or powder-coated finishes.

-Safety glass is another popular material for pool fences.
+Another popular material for pool fences.
 Glass panels are held in place by posts and spigots of various designs which are core-drilled or bolted into the concrete.
 You can choose from an array of looks: framed, frameless, semi-frameless or even in-ground, where panels sit inside a steel channel.
 Posts and spigots can cost just as much, if not more, than the glass, but they're there to provide stability and strength.
 Safety glass:

 - is made from solid sheets so there are no gaps for a child to squeeze through or climb (provided the panels are correctly installed)